Optimal Model Selection for Conformalized Robust Optimization: Individualized Optimal Model Selection

-In this section, we explore the conditional robustness and efficiency properties of CROiMS.
-For simplicity, we assume that $\gX \subseteq \sR^d$, and consider the kernel function $H(x_1,x_2) = \exp\LRs{-\frac{\|x_1-x_2\|}{h_n}}$.
-We start with introducing the basic distributional assumptions required to establish a non-asymptotic bound of conditional coverage.
+We further explore the conditional robustness and efficiency properties of CROiMS under a finite index set $\Lambda$.
+The results for a more general index set are deferred to Appendix E. For simplicity, we assume that $\gX \subseteq \sR^d$, and consider the kernel function $H(x_1,x_2) = \exp\LRs{-\frac{\|x_1-x_2\|^2}{h_n^2}}$.
+We start with introducing the basic distributional assumptions required to establish non-asymptotic conditional bounds.